 Here’s yet another type of perk you can use – the Secret Perk.
 When you set up a secret perk, you will get a special link, and this perk will be visible at the top of the page only through that link.
 Whether you choose to reward your loyal backers or give influencers a special deal, it’s exciting to think of the possibilities you will get with this perk.

 Last but not least, Indiegogo offers you the option of perk add-ons.
-These add-ons can be added onto any existing perk and give backers a custom perk of their own.
+These add-ons can be added to any existing perk and give backers a custom perk of their own.

 *Note: You can always keep an eye on the supply of rewards left in your campaign and increase it accordingly.
 Keeping your supply of rewards low can increase your conversion rates by up to 30%.

-It takes lots of convincing to get potential backers to believe in your idea.
+Getting potential backers to believe in your idea takes lots of convincing.
 So, it’s important to keep them updated on your progress.
 This way, you will build better relationships with them and start creating your community.